llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * `-Wopenacc-omp-map-no-alloc`
     * See the section "OpenMP Extensions" below for details.
 * Other diagnostic options
+    * `-Wopenacc-omp-macro-inserted`
+        * See "Source-to-Source Mode Limitations" below for details.
     * `-Wsource-uses-openacc`
         * Similar to `-Wsource-uses-openmp`, this enables warnings about OpenACC directives when OpenACC support is not